 In the King James Bible translation, words such as "kill" and other synonyms for taking the life of something that is alive (e.g. "slain," "shed blood," etc.) easily occur more than 1,000 times!
 This series studies the fascinating subject of murder and mass killings in God's word.

-Who, chronologically, carried out the FIRST mass murder of innocent humans mentioned in God's word?
-Maybe not so surprisingly it was Satan the devil!
-We find the record of his act in the book of Job, the oldest section of Scripture, written around the 1660s B.C.
+Do you know who, chronologically, carried out the first mass murder of innocent humans mentioned in the Bible?
+It was, not surprisingly, Satan the devil!
+We find the record of his act in the book of Job, the oldest section of God's word, written around the 1660s B.C.

-Who, in Scripture, were the first recorded people to murder a mass of innocent humans?
-The answer is Simeon and Levi, the second and third oldest sons of the patriarch Jacob!
-Their over-the-top response to a legitimate crime committed against their sister cost their descendants a significant inheritance in the Promised Land.
+Who are the first humans, recorded in Scripture, which committed the mass murder of innocent people?
+The surprising answer is Simeon and Levi, the second and third oldest sons of the patriarch Jacob!
+Their over-the-top response to a legitimate crime cost their descendants a significant inheritance in the Promised Land.

 Grasping at greatness

 Abimelech, one of Gideon's many sons, thought he deserved to rule over God's people (Judges 9).
 After convincing the men of Shechem of his "greatness," they offer him seventy pieces of silver from a local pagan temple.
 Abimelech then uses the money to hire men to murder sixty-nine of his seventy brothers (Jotham, the youngest, escapes)!
 Soon after this horrific event he is considered not only a Judge in Israel but also possibly its first human king (Judges 9:6, 16).

 According to the Bible, after Abimelech rules for just three years the people of Shechem begin to resent him and rise up in rebellion.
 Their efforts, however, are in vain, as Abimelech (who now has a mass of supporters) murders most of the city's inhabitants in Israel's second recorded civil war.